msupply-foundation/conforma-docs/content/docs/TutorialInternal/reviewingapps.md

 +++

-Logged in as an internal user, this tutorial outlines how to review a medicine application in the Conforma Demo.
+This guide outlines how to review a medicine application in the Conforma Demo as an internal user.
 This will cover the basics of reviewing applications and should transfer to other application types.

 If you have any questions or issues relating to an application, please reach out to support@conforma.nz.